-For burgeoning tech startups, turning bold ingenuity into a commercially viable business can be a risky proposition.
-To help you hit the ground running with confidence, we've outlined below five crucial legal documents that no startup should be without.
+For ambitious tech startups, turning bold ingenuity into a commercially viable business can be a risky proposition.
+To help you hit the ground running with confidence, we’ve outlined below five crucial legal documents that no startup should be without.

 You want to start a business, but you don't want to lose your house and car over it.
 Protect yourself and incorporate your business properly right off the bat — and save yourself a lot of trouble down the line.
 Trust us on this one: many companies do this poorly and end up paying for it in the end.

 Being good friends doesn't mean you'll be good business partners.
 You need to plan for what will happen if one of you wants to leave or sell.
 A shareholders' agreement will set everything in stone and define how your company handles money in, money out, shareholders' exits and management controls.

 When your growth demands that you hire employees, it's imperative that you have an air-tight employment agreement at the ready.
 Among other things, an employment agreement should make clear whether the contract is fixed-term or indeterminate (i.e., no expiry date), and outline how and/or when the employment relationship can be terminated.

 Make sure your ideas and inventions stay in the business — instead of walking out the door with your employees.
 A proprietary rights/IP assignment agreement will help you do just that, ensuring that all of the concepts and inventions your employees create at work remain the property of your company.

 5. Non-disclosure agreement